 3. The MIPOW Playbulb, which doubles as a speaker, is capable of changing color, dimming, and playing your favorite tunes.
 It connects to your phone through Bluetooth and is reasonably priced from $31.99 to $79.99.

 4. The Philips Hue, arguably the most popular smart bulb, can synch with your music or movies for an enhanced media experience.
 It requires a bridge, which means the initial upfront cost will be higher, but with starter kits running $199.95 and many available options, the Hue can definitely be worth the investment.

 5. The Misfit Bolt offers a unique aesthetic with its aluminum body and 170-degree light dispersion.
 It changes colors and dims, but arguably the coolest feature of Bolt is its ability to be controlled through the Misfit Link fitness/sleep monitor (similar to a Fitbit).
-You can get a Bolt for $29.99.
+You can get a Bolt for around $29.99.

 7. The Flux comes with an app that enables users to create scenes, group bulbs together for synchronized control, select colors from a color palette, and operate the lights from anywhere in the world.
 It doesn’t need a hub to connect, to installation is simple, and it hits an average price point of $35.

 8. Feit Electric HomeBrite smart bulbs come in a variety of styles including A19, BR30, PAR38, and B10, which means you can replace virtually any type of light fixture in your home with a smart bulb.
 They all connect via Bluetooth, are dimmable, groupable, and can be set up with timers and scenes.
 They don’t change color, but are very reasonably priced from $15.99 to $28.99.